Crainh2o/Tic-Tac-Toe-Project/README.md

 ![Screenshot 2023-04-03 at 5 02 25 PM](https://user-images.githubusercontent.com/124539081/229626971-80694570-4613-4874-854c-d6f1db2983b1.png)

-# My Hurdles
+# My Hurdles and WIN

 I had tons of hurdles but I will point out my top three.
 I had trouble getting my grid to show.
 I asked my classmate's to help and she was very helpful.
 She showed me where I went wrong and it was a simple changing the font size.
 I know the font size.
 I lauged at myself.
 I also had trouble seeing my x's and o's.
 My code was so weird.
 So I scratched all the code I had for those functions and started over.
 Once I did that, I was able to see my mistake and fix the problem.
 Lastely, my winning messages weren't showing up how I wanted them to.
 I had to add some more code to ge that working right.
 These top three hurdles took up majority of my time creating the game.
 I know I'm a beginner but I wanted to add a few silver feature's in my game and wanted to make sure I met all the requirements for the projects.
+The win for me was actually understanding what I was coding and what I was debugging.

 # How Does The Game Work